alexdean/cheferize/README.md

 # Cheferize

-Cheferize : A Ruby library to 'translate' strings into Swedish Chef.
+Cheferize is a Ruby gem which 'translates' strings into Swedish Chef.
-Copyright 2010 by Alex Dean.

-Cheffereeze-a is free-a sufftvere; yuoo cun redeestriboote-a it und/ur mudeeffy it under zee terms ooff zee GNU Generel Poobleec Leecense-a es poobleeshed by zee Free-a Sufftvere-a Fuoondeshun; ieezeer ferseeun 2 ooff zee Leecense, oor (et yuoor oopshun) uny leter ferseeun.

-Cheffereeze-a is deestribooted in zee hupe-a tet it veell be-a useffool, boot VITOUT UnY VERRUnTY; veetuoot ifee zee impleeed verrunty ooff MERCHUnTEBILITY oor FITNESS FOR E PERTICULER PURPOSE.
-See-a zee GNU Generel Poobleec Leecense-a fur mure-a deteeels.

-Yuoo shuoold hefe-a receeefed e cupy ooff zee GNU Generel Poobleec Leecense-a elung veet Cheffereeze; iff nut, vreete-a tu zee Free-a Sufftvere-a Fuoondeshun, Inc., 51 Frunkleen St, Feefft Fluur, Bustun, MA 02110-1301 USA
+## Inspiration / Prior Art

 Inspired by encheferizer.php by eamelink (Erik Bakker).

-About encheferizer.php :
+About encheferizer.php

-  http://bork.eamelink.nl (defunct as of 17 Jan 2010)
+  * http://bork.eamelink.nl (defunct as of 17 Jan 2010)
-  Based on the original chef.x from John Hagerman.
+  * Based on the original chef.x from John Hagerman.
-  More info about the original chef.x : http://tbrowne.best.vwh.net/chef/ (also defunct as of 17 Jan 2010)
+  * More info about the original chef.x : http://tbrowne.best.vwh.net/chef/ (also defunct as of 17 Jan 2010)

 ## Build Status